seanbapty/Lab6/README.md

   small right--turn right for less time (smaller __delay_cycles(XXXXX) small left--opposite
 ```

+Based on this pseudo-code, the 3 basic functionality files were written.

 ##Header
 The purpose of the header was to declare the pins as meaningful constants, and all the appropriate functions.
 ```